steemit/steem/doc/devs/2018-08-20-resource-notes.md

 Usage and budget are pretty straightforward and easy to think about.
 Decay is a little less intuitive.

 One way to think about decay is "resources expire."
-Steem had relatively little activity over its first X months, does that mean users should now be able to burst to 30X times the current limit for the next day?
+Dpn had relatively little activity over its first X months, does that mean users should now be able to burst to 30X times the current limit for the next day?
 That sounds pretty wrong.